 Blann stated there are some longer-term costs relating to the Park Foundation store that need to be understood.
 He stated that the Park is a great partner and that they are well compensated.
 Elwood stated that the area that the Park Store is going to take would not be fully utilized for the next three to five years.
 Elwood stated that the total cost would be approximately \$35,000-\$45,000 for the work.
 Eastman asked if the Board intends to have a store after the three to five years and if it is worth the amount to spend now.
-Blann stated there needs to be an agreement for the time that the Airport needs the space.
-Barnum stated that there is an agreement at this time that there is a retail space for the Park until 2023, and that the Park would like to continue to have a space to educate the passengers.
+Blann stated there needs to be an agreement for the time that there is a retail space for the Park until 2023, and that the Park would like to continue to have a space to educate the passengers.
 Eastman stated there needs to be a conversation to align the expectation with the Park and the Board.
 Liebzeit moved approval of the Jviation 13th Amendment - National Park Store Tenant Improvement Design as presented.
 McLaurin seconded the motion which passed unanimously.